PJWalker/daggerheart/content/Items/Airblade Charm.md

 ---
+publish: "true"
-tags: [uncommon]
+tags: [Item]
 ---
-Affix to a weapon.
+# Airblade Charm

-While affixed, 3 times per short rest, the weapon may attack a [[Close]] target
+You can attach this charm to a weapon with a Melee range.
+Three times per rest, you can activate the charm and attack a target within Close range.